 Can you imagine my bewilderment, therefore, upon sitting ‘up in the gods’ in the Earls Court auditorium and finding myself agreeing with what Billy Graham said as he spoke from the rostrum?
 I was flummoxed!
 Utterly bewildered!
 Who’s thinking that?
 Can that be me?
 Never!… Really?

 As a follow-up, those who’d been on that trip were invited to an informal meeting at a local ‘free’ church.
 The leader explained similar chats could be held at our own homes, should we so wish.
 I agreed to be on-hand for my son, but I was definitely NOT interested.
 A youth worker, Peter, was assigned to help him but, in practice, he ended up discussing the material with me.

-The evening of Wednesday 13th September 1989, is Peter’s third visit to discuss Billy Graham’s follow-up material entitled Life.
-I have not yet divulged to him my firmly held and entrenched opinions – but this time he goes too far!
+The evening of Wednesday 13th September 1989, is his third visit to discuss the follow-up material to Billy Graham’s campaign.
+I haven’t divulged any of my firmly held opinions – but this time he goes too far!

 WHAT WENT WRONG?

-This session is entitled, ‘Yoga, Eastern Religions and The Occult’ – all of which I’d been involved in since before Peter had been born!
+This session is entitled, ‘Yoga, Eastern Religions and The Occult’ – in all of which I’d been involved long before Peter was born!